-DRE staff formally evaluate the language acquisition and academic achievement of students served by programs for English Language Learners: Late Transitional Bilingual Education (LTBE), English as a Second Language (ESL) and Dual Language (see Programs We Serve for program descriptions).
+DRE staff formally evaluate the language acquisition and academic achievement of students served by programs for English learners (ELs): Late Transitional Bilingual Education (LTBE), English as a Second Language (ESL) and Dual Language (see Programs We Serve for program descriptions).

-This report summarizes results from a 2019 spring survey of 8th-grade students in the middle school Dual Language Program.
-Most students indicated they enjoyed the program, realized the academic benefits, and wanted to continue Dual Language in high school.
+This report summarizes results from a 2020 spring survey of 8th-grade students in the middle school Dual Language Program.
+Most students indicated they felt proud to be bilingual, appreciated the opportunities to receive high school and college credit, and wanted to continue Dual Language in high school.